 The rearing tank should have water of the same temperature and chemistry as the breeding tank.
 Use a sponge filter, and add a few drops of methylene blue to the water to prevent egg fungus.
 P Promptly remove any eggs that develop fungus.
 Cherry Shrimp are sometimes used in rearing tanks, as they eat diseased eggs, but will leave healthy eggs untouched.

 Eggs will hatch in four to five days.
-In two to three days the fry will fully consume their yolk sacs and should be fed freshly hatched brine shrimp.
+In two to three days the fry will entirely consume their yolk sacs and should be fed freshly hatched brine shrimp.
 They may slowly be moved to larger foods as the fry grow out.
 During this time, daily water changes are necessary.
 The loss of large numbers of young fry is generally due to failure to change the water and keep the tank clean.